 - Cultural Plaza: Featuring art, cultural decorations, and souvenirs from different Mexican states and other Latin American nations.

-- El Grito ceremony: Honors the traditional call to arms on the eve of Mexican Independence Day.
-It is a massive, synchronized call that dates back to 1810 and celebrates the anniversary of the fight for Mexican Independence and Miguel Hidalgo’s call to arms on the eve of Mexican Independence Day.
+- El Grito ceremony: Synchronized call dating back to 1810.
+Celebrates the anniversary of the fight for Independence and Hidalgo’s call to arms on the eve of Mexican Independence Day.

 Parking